The demand for commercial roof repair (and, consequently, repair products) is on the rise and not expected to slow down any time soon!

 6. Plant Growth

-When there is a consistent source of water on your roof, larger organisms, like weeds and vines, may be present.
+When there is a consistent source of water on your roof, larger organisms, like weeds and vines, may be present, and extend beyond the roof surface.
 Plants may not seem like immediate threats to your roof, but if they get big enough, their root systems can do damage.
 As they spread out, roots can wedge between tiles and even penetrate membranes.

 Ivy is a deceptively destructive plant.
 It can weaken brick walls over time, penetrating small cracks and mortar.
 These vines are strong enough to push out loose bricks, widen gaps in wooden walls, and push up terracotta tiles.

-A damaged commercial roof is a direct threat to your business.
-Ignoring the problem will further the severity, leading to issues as big as health code violations.
-Prevention is the smartest investment you can make in order to prolong the need for full replacement.
+Now you know some of the more common causes of commercial roof damage.
+Ignoring the problem will further the severity, leading to issues as big as structural damage and health code violations.
+Prevention is the smartest investment you can make to prolong the need for a full roof replacement.
+Maintaining also helps ensure your commercial roof’s lifespan.

-Insider tip: You want a reliable company that you can call on for both preventative AND emergency repairs.
+Insider tip: You want a reliable company that offers commercial roofing services including preventative AND emergency repairs.
 With over 5 million square feet of roofing repaired, restored, and serviced, TEMA Roofing Services has the track record you’re looking for.
 Get a free quote from us to determine what you need, what you can afford and what level of quality your should expect!